kimfy/GroovyModExample/README.md

 # GroovyModExample
 [![Build Status](https://drone.io/github.com/kimfy/GroovyModExample/status.png)](https://drone.io/github.com/kimfy/GroovyModExample/latest)

+# Update 3 July 2016: Do not do this, it's stupid and doesn't work as intended

 In this repository you will find information and instructions on how you can code a Minecraft mod in Groovy.

 ### Notes